CofluxLabs/coflux/docs/docs/getting_started/server.md

 # 2. Running the server

-The Coflux server can be run as a Docker container, storing data in your working directory.
+The Coflux server can be run as a Docker container.
+Data will be stored in the working directory.

 From a suitable directory, **run the following command**: